ToolmanP/Thoughtcrime/pages/CSE.md

 		  logseq.order-list-type:: number
 		- We assume this happens really rarely.
 So we just makes the snapshot isolation of it. logseq.order-list-type:: number
-- ## Multi-site Consistency (No Availability)
+- ## Multi-site Consistency (Primary To Backup)
 	- ### Two Phase Commit
 		- #### Higher Level Commit
-			- Same transaction but replicated across different machines.
+			- Same transaction but needs to be replicated across different machines.
 			- The responsibility of the coordinator to check whether the commit condition can meet across various machines.
 		- #### Lower Level Commit
 			- Multi transaction on the local machine.